HER2: Mutations

 Furthermore, diverse structural alterations have been identified that cause ligand-independent firing of this receptor, doing so in the absence of receptor over-expression.
 HER2 is found in a variety of tumours and some of these tumours carry point mutations in the sequence specifying the transmembrane domain of HER2.
-Substitution of a valine for a glutamic acid in the transmembrane domain can result in the constitutive dimerisation of this protein in the absence of a ligand.
+Substitution of a valine for a glutamic acid or a glutamine in the transmembrane domain can result in the constitutive dimerisation of this protein in the absence of a ligand.

 HER2 mutations have been found in non-small-cell lung cancers (NSCLC) and can direct treatment.

 As a drug target

 HER2 is the target of the monoclonal antibody trastuzumab (marketed as Herceptin).
 Trastuzumab is effective only in cancers where HER2 is over-expressed.
 One year of trastuzumab therapy is recommended for all patients with HER2-positive breast cancer who are also receiving chemotherapy.
-Twelve months of trastuzumab therapy is optimal.
 Randomized trials have demonstrated no additional benefit beyond 12 months, whereas 6 months has been shown to be inferior to 12.
 Trastuzumab is administered intravenously weekly or every 3 weeks.

 An important downstream effect of trastuzumab binding to HER2 is an increase in p27, a protein that halts cell proliferation.
 Another monoclonal antibody, Pertuzumab, which inhibits dimerisation of HER2 and HER3 receptors, was approved by the FDA for use in combination with trastuzumab in June 2012.

 As of November 2015, there are a number of ongoing and recently completed clinical trials of novel targeted agents for HER2+ metastatic breast cancer, e.g. margetuximab.

 Additionally, NeuVax (Galena Biopharma) is a peptide-based immunotherapy that directs "killer" T cells to target and destroy cancer cells that express HER2.
 It has entered phase 3 clinical trials.

-It has been found that patients with ER+ (Estrogen receptor positive)/HER2+ compared with ER-/HER2+ breast cancers may actually benefit more from drugs that inhibit the PI3K/AKT molecular pathway.
+It has been found that patients with ER+ (estrogen receptor positive)/HER2+ compared with ER-/HER2+ breast cancers may actually benefit more from drugs that inhibit the PI3K/AKT molecular pathway.

 Over-expression of HER2 can also be suppressed by the amplification of other genes.
 Research is currently being conducted to discover which genes may have this desired effect.